The 10 quiz questions

 - Henry Ford

-Explanation: A phrase illustrating Thomas Edison's perseverance during the invention of the electric light bulb.
+Explanation: Phrase illustrating Thomas Edison's perseverance during the invention of the electric light bulb.
+Note: the exact wording is apocryphal (no primary source confirms it), but it accurately reflects Edison's documented iterative philosophy.

 Possible answers: